vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

 ::: note

-The prefix of the icon class is an empty string by default, you probably need to change it with `iconPrefix` options in themeConfig according to your choise.
+The prefix of the icon class is an empty string by default, you probably need to change it with `iconPrefix` options in theme options according to your choise.

 :::